-NOVATO, Calif., May 12, 2014 (GLOBE NEWSWIRE) -- Ultragenyx Pharmaceutical Inc. (Nasdaq:RARE), a biopharmaceutical company focused on the development of novel products for rare and ultra-rare diseases, today reported its financial results and corporate update for the first quarter ended March 31, 2014.
+NOVATO, Calif., May 09, 2016 (GLOBE NEWSWIRE) -- Ultragenyx Pharmaceutical Inc. (NASDAQ:RARE), a biopharmaceutical company focused on the development of novel products for rare and ultra-rare diseases, today reported its financial results and corporate update for the quarter ended March 31, 2016.

-For the first quarter of 2014, Ultragenyx reported a net loss attributable to common stockholders of $18.4 million, or $0.85 per share, basic and diluted, compared with a net loss attributable to common stockholders for the first quarter of 2013 of $8.2 million, or $2.84 per share, basic and diluted.
-Net loss attributable to common stockholders differs from net loss due to dividends and other charges related to outstanding preferred stock, which was converted into common stock upon the company's initial public offering.
+For the first quarter of 2016, Ultragenyx reported a net loss of $52.8 million, or $1.35 per share, basic and diluted, compared with a net loss for the first quarter of 2015 of $21.4 million, or $0.63 per share, basic and diluted.
+This reflected cash used in operations of $44.9 million in the first quarter of 2016 compared to $17.7 million in the first quarter of 2015.

-KRN23 anti-FGF23 Monoclonal Antibody in X-linked Hypophosphatemia (XLH)
+KRN23 anti-FGF23 Monoclonal Antibody in X-Linked Hypophosphatemia (XLH) and Tumor-Induced Osteomalacia (TIO)

 rhGUS in Mucopolysaccharidosis 7 (MPS 7)

-Ultragenyx is a development-stage biopharmaceutical company committed to bringing to market novel products for the treatment of rare and ultra-rare diseases, with an initial focus on serious, debilitating genetic diseases.
+Ultragenyx is a clinical-stage biopharmaceutical company committed to bringing to market novel products for the treatment of rare and ultra-rare diseases, with a focus on serious, debilitating genetic diseases.
 Founded in 2010, the company has rapidly built a diverse portfolio of product candidates with the potential to address diseases for which the unmet medical need is high, the biology for treatment is clear, and for which there are no approved therapies.

 The company is led by a management team experienced in the development and commercialization of rare disease therapeutics.
 Ultragenyx’s strategy is predicated upon time and cost-efficient drug development, with the goal of delivering safe and effective therapies to patients with the utmost urgency.